pokey/dotfiles/doc/tutorials.md

 1. `ffp<enter>` to publish branch
 1. `pr<enter>` to create a pull request
 1. `<shift-q>` to accept message and finish creating pull request.
 You could also edit it.
 It's vim.
+I don't often change this, but sometimes it's useful.
 You should follow the same guidelines here as for [commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
-   I don't often change this, but sometimes it's useful.
-1. Hold down `cmd` and click on the link.
+1. Hold down `<cmd>` and click on the link.
 You can see your pull request.
 You can send this link to others so that they can see what you've done and comment on it.